 Robertson Nursing Home is a Tudor-style house set in spacious landscaped grounds.
 Surrounded by beautiful countryside, yet within easy reach of Godalming town centre and the A3, Robertson NH offers a wonderful blend of peace and tranquillity, ease of access and excellent local facilities.
-The Care Quality Commission’s most recent report dated August 2016, rated Robertson Nursing Home as Good.
-Click here for the report
+The Care Quality Commission’s most recent report dated Feb 2019, rated Robertson Nursing Home as Good.

 - 37 single rooms, most with en-suite facilities and some with adapted shower

 - Visiting physiotherapist

 - Emergency call system in each room and communal areas

 - Secure landscaped gardens

 "I found Robertson Nursing Home Godalming.
 I have nothing but praise for the care and kindness they have shown my mother.
 Even Penny the Manager will help the nurses in their care.
 Last week she was massaging some special cream into my mother's feet and back to help with itching - so gentle and kind.
 I am humbled by their care and attention.
 "Daughter of Resident May 2017